About

 I have not found a singular solid answer regarding why, but I think multiples factors (especially the fact that cetaceans themselves are hard to observe from a distance) have contributed to the sheer amount of seemingly made-up species.

-Many of these misbegotten species are what taxonomists call synonyms - that is, different people observed the same species and separately gave it a different name.
+Many of these misbegotten species are what scientists call synonyms - that is, different people observed the same species and separately gave it a different name.
 Most of these cases have been cleared up in recent decades (the first recorded name for a species takes priority), but for a surprising amount of cetaceans, it isn't clear what living species is being described in these journal entries.
+These cases are referred to as nomen dubium, and additionally sometimes incercae sedis or species inquirenda.

 Throughout the 19th century, information about the biology of the world's oceans were limited.
 The few books and illustrations made about cetaceans were copied verbatim with the copiers having no way of verifying what the original seafarers saw, so inaccurate information and nonexistent dolphins would often persist through books for several decades.